Join Us

 To apply, email [enable JavaScript to see email] with the subject line including "LANIAKEA" and the position title.

-- Drive requirements, interfaces, and trade studies across optics, structures, thermal, avionics, and software
+- Drive requirements, interfaces, and trade studies across optics, optomechanical, thermal, avionics, controls, firmware, and software

 In your first 90 days

-- Publish a v1 system budget with margin policy and the interfaces that matter most
+- Publish a v1 telescope assembly performance budget with margin policy, top sensitivities, and the interfaces that dominate outcomes

-- Turn the next integration milestone into a concrete verification plan and test matrix
+- Deliver a concrete verification plan and test matrix for the next integration milestone

-- Unblock at least two cross discipline decisions with clear trades, rationale, and owners
+- Unblock at least two cross discipline decisions with documented options, rationale, owners, and follow-up actions

 If you can balance rigor with velocity and keep complex systems aligned toward mission goals, we should talk.

-We’re looking for an instrument scientist to bridge science goals and instrument design, defining what our telescopes should measure and how we prove the data delivers.
+Bridge science goals and instrument design, define what our telescopes should measure and prove the data delivers.

 You will